ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 These nodes are to edit the text weights, so to customize how the prompts will be interpreted.

+You could see it as either customisation, "one token prompt" up to some limitation and a way to mess with how the text will be interpreted.

 The shared example weights does not contain any image-knowledge but the text vector of the words affected.

 > [!CAUTION]